-This line relates to credits or refunds of sales and compensating use tax paid on certain machinery and equipment and/or electricity or electric service and certain other services included in federal taxable income for which a credit was claimed in a prior year.
+This line relates to credits or refunds of sales and compensating use tax paid on certain machinery and equipment and/or certain services included in federal taxable income for which a credit was claimed in a prior year.
 The amount entered here should be the same as the amount entered at line 10 of Schedule A. (Refer to instructions for Schedule A, line 10.)